duydo/duydo.github.io/content/post/elasticsearch_for_data_engineers.md

 comment = true
 +++

-This is the slide for my talk about Elasticsearch for Data Engineers at [Sentifi](https://sentifi.com), it was only for beginners who are not familiar with Elasticsearch.
+I gave a talk about Elasticsearch for Data Engineers at [Sentifi](https://sentifi.com), it was only for beginners who are not familiar with Elasticsearch.

 {{<oembed "https://speakerdeck.com/duydo/elasticsearch-for-data-engineers">}}